Find Affordable College Courses

 Saint Paul, MN

 Our 2023 rankings named Bethel University Minnesota the best value school in Minnesota for allied health professions students working on their master’s degree.
-Located in the suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit college with a small student population.
+Located in the large suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit college with a small student population.

 Full Allied Health Professions at Bethel University Minnesota Report